yuor546/repo/README.md

 ```

 When both bots share a channel they can hold short conversations without user input.
+If multiple bots run at once each one uses a prefix based on its name, for
+example `/vivi help` or `/vex ping`.
+With a single bot the prefix is simply `/`.

 The bot supports simple slash-style commands like `/ping`, `/help`, `/tictactoe`, `/rps`, `/converse`, and history commands in
  addition to responding when it is mentioned by name or `@`.
 It can also join a voice channel and play a local audio file.